ByteB4rb1e/html-theme-ref/README.md

 on HTML theme development.
 It plays nice with all sorts of systems — think CMS platforms (WordPress, Typo3), static site generators (Sphinx, Hugo), or even micro-blogging setups (Blogger.com) — showing how standardized themes can cut down on vendor lock-in and make migrations less of a nightmare.
+The guidelines of the various build subsystems are prioritized over any other practices, UNIX philosophy is just the glue to stick it together.
+Sticky, but not to sticky, so that build subsystems also don't cause vendor lock-in.

 **Heads-Up**: This is a foundation, not a framework, product, or service.
 It’s here for developers to mess with, build on, and kick around ideas — not a